hexbatch/apple-core/v1/docs/layers/d-connection-layers/mirroring.md

 # Discussion

 Allows the usage of some other network and protocol and other software to link the instances together.
-For example, the auditing will tell the other stuff that there is a change, and the other stuff will inform here at the listening when something is changed
+For example, the publishing will tell the other stuff that there is a change, and the other stuff will inform here at the listening when something is changed

 ## Notice of things being listened to elsewhere

-Other instances can use the auditing layer to announce when new things are being listened to, then can add in attributes here, or make some list to watch
+Other instances can use the publishing layer to announce when new things are being listened to, then can add in attributes here, or make some list to watch

 # Wrapping